vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 each combination of {RA, asset of collateral, :m:`S_{P}`}.

-The covenant could also restrict the destination address and the amount of the collateral as a protection measure for the event when both the Issuer's key and the Oracle's key are compromised.
+The covenant could also restrict the destination address and the amount of the collateral as a protection measure for the event when both the issuer's key and the Oracle's key are compromised.
 Such restriction will allow sending the collateral only to the pre-determined address that can be controlled by a separate key that is held in cold storage, for example.